jasonsutter87/Trustless-Voting-System-tvs-/docs/TVS-WHITEPAPER.md

 2. **Ensures vote integrity** through Merkle trees and external anchoring
 3. **Enables verification** through zero-knowledge proofs and inclusion proofs
 4. **Minimizes trust** by ensuring no single party can compromise the election
+5. **Eliminates single points of failure** through VeilKey threshold cryptography

 The system achieves these properties through careful composition of well-understood cryptographic primitives, each providing a specific security guarantee that combines to create a trustless voting system.

 The database, server, and all administrators are effectively "blind" to the actual votes while still being able to process, store, and tally them correctly.
+Critically, **the election private key never exists in any single location**—VeilKey ensures it is split among multiple trustees from the moment of creation, and decryption requires threshold cooperation.

 This represents a fundamental shift from traditional voting systems where trust in authorities is required.
+In TVS:

+- **VeilForms** encrypts votes before they leave the voter's device
+- **VeilSign** provides anonymous credentials unlinkable to identity
+- **VeilChain** stores votes in a tamper-evident Merkle tree
+- **VeilProof** proves vote validity without revealing the choice
+- **VeilKey** ensures no single party can ever decrypt all votes

+Together, these five components create a system where mathematical proof replaces institutional trust.

 ---